g3r4n/generator-esri-appbuilder-js/README.md

 Scaffolds out the files needed to create a new custom widget.

 1. Navigate into either `stemapp` or `server/apps/[appId]` under your local Web AppBuilder installation
-2. Run the generator with `yo esri-appbuilder-js:widget`
+2. Run the generator with `yo wab:widget`
 3. Answer the man's questions!

 |Prompt|Description|Default|